prijatelj/dots/README.md

 ## TODO
 - Get zsh
-    - replace all bash things with zsh things while ensuring able to use bash.
+    + replace all bash things with zsh things while ensuring able to use bash.
-    - zsh meant for interacting in terminal.
+    + zsh meant for interacting in terminal.
-    - setup tab completions, tab/up arrow history recall (similar to ipython), longer history.
+    + setup tab completions, tab/up arrow history recall (similar to ipython), longer history.
+    + figure out the other nice+ities of zsh.
+    + wc alias / scripts
+        - add aliased script for getting line count of code files but ignoring: whitespace, empty lines, and all comments at least. (perhaps this exists)
+- security
-- setup scripts for proper ssh security and optinal remote login
+    + setup scripts for proper ssh security and optinal remote login
-- scripts / ntes for Vim setup
+- scripts / notes for Vim setup
     + Vundle
     + ALE
         - yapf and pylint and with custom pylint style.